Viscometer: Quartz viscometer

 The quartz viscometer is a special type of vibrational viscometer.
 Here, an oscillating quartz crystal is immersed into a fluid and the specific influence on the oscillating behavior defines the viscosity.
 The principle of quartz viscosimetry is based on the idea of W. P. Mason.
 The basic concept is the application of a piezoelectric crystal for the determination of viscosity.
 The high-frequency electric field that is applied to the oscillator causes a movement of the sensor and results in the shearing of the fluid.
 The movement of the sensor is then influenced by the external forces (the shear stress) of the fluid, which affects the electrical response of the sensor.
 The calibration procedure as a pre-condition of viscosity determination by means of a quartz crystal goes back to B. Bode, who facilitated the detailed analysis of the electrical and mechanical transmission behavior of the oscillating system.
 On the basis of this calibration, the quartz viscosimeter was developed which allows continuous viscosity determination in resting and flowing liquids.

-Quartz Crystal Microbalance
+Quartz crystal microbalance

 The quartz crystal microbalance functions as a vibrational viscometer by the piezoelectric properties inherent in quartz to perform measurements of conductance spectra of liquids and thin films exposed to the surface of the crystal.
 From these spectra, frequency shifts and a broadening of the peaks for the resonant and overtone frequencies of the quartz crystal are tracked and used to determine changes in mass as well as the viscosity, shear modulus, and other viscoelastic properties of the liquid or thin film.
 One benefit of using the quartz crystal microbalance to measure viscosity is the small amount of sample required for obtaining an accurate measurement.
 However, due to the dependence viscoelastic properties on the sample preparation techniques and thickness of the film or bulk liquid, there can be errors up to 10% in measurements in viscosity between samples.